-Tonight I’m feeling better and could eat solid food for supper, but sleep is escaping me.
+Tonight I feel better and could eat solid food for supper, but sleep escapes me.
 I decided to walk down the hallway and look at the babies in the nursery.
 As I looked through the window at each baby, I prayed for each one to receive Christ as his Savior and for his parents to look to God for wisdom in raising him.
 I thank the Lord for each precious new baby.

-A few months later, I was asked to share all the lessons God taught me through this exercise with ladies’ groups at several different churches.
-A number of women who were unable to bear children came to me afterward and said the lessons I had learned were a blessing and encouragement to them.
-I also typed in large print all the “Comfort Verses” God gave me at this time.
-I have handed out hundreds of these to others who are sorrowing and many have said how God used these verses to encourage and comfort them.
+A few months later, I was asked to share all the lessons God taught me through this exercise with ladies’ groups at several churches.
+A number of women who were unable to bear children came to me afterward and said my lessons blessed and encouraged them.
+I typed in large print all the “Comfort Verses” God gave me at this time.
+Since then, I have handed out hundreds of these to others.

 Above is the link if you would like to print out your own copy.
 I carry a copy of these verses in my purse so I’m ready for the next time I encounter a difficult situation.